chrilars/chrilars/README.md

 - 👋 Hi, I’m @chrilars
-- 👀 I’m interested in Stuff
+- 👀 I’m interested in Linux (and stuff)
-- 🌱 I’m currently learning Stuff
+- 🌱 I’m currently learning hmm? huh?
-- 💞️ I’m looking to collaborate on Stuff (or maybe not)
+- 💞️ I’m looking to collaborate on nothin right now.
 - 📫 How to reach me here?
+I dunno

 <!---
 chrilars/chrilars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.